jpulse-net/jpulse-framework/docs/api-reference.md

 ```

 ## 🔐 Authentication & Authorization

+> **📖 Complete Security Guide**: See [Security & Authentication](security-and-auth.md) for comprehensive documentation on authentication, authorization, session management, and security best practices.

 ### Middleware Stack
 All API endpoints use a standardized middleware stack for security and access control: